Nonbinary since 1980

 About

 Jen Manion (they/them) is a social and cultural historian whose work examines the role of gender and sexuality in American life.
-Manion is Professor of History and Sexuality, Women’s & Gender Studies at Amherst College, an elected member of the American Antiquarian Society, a fellow of the Massachusetts Historical Society and a Council member of the Omohundro Institute.
+Manion is the Winkley Professor of History and Political Economy at Amherst College.

 Jen Manion & Jessica Halem